lLukii/lLukii/README.md

-Ny future is at F̶A̶A̶N̶G̶ McDonalds
+My future is at F̶A̶A̶N̶G̶ McDonalds